kajiczech/recruitmentRefactor/Readme.md

 enough time to make all of the changes you would like.
 Part of the exercise is the time constraint: you have to prioritize what you think will be the most beneficial refactor, and weigh it with how much time it will take you.

-When you are done, please create a pull request to https://github.com/TwistoPayments/recruitmentRefactor